*This article is applicable on Flemish legislation*

 Well hello there readers, It's been a while since I've posted a new.
 I'll start with broadening your knowledge about real estate with a topic that might be useful to you.

 Perhaps you've been thinking about moving out of your parents' house and finding a place of your own, or with a partner...
-Or maybe you've been considering moving to a new city, or from a house to an apartment...
+Or maybe you've been considering to move to a new city, or from a house to an apartment...
 But overall you sense some uncertainty, maybe a fear for the unkown.
 That's completely normal, buying real estate and moving out is a very big step.
 So there's a in between solution: renting.

 As for the search of a property, it's more or less the same as I explained in my article about the first steps in the sales proces.
 The contract however, is different.
 It's important to know that there are two types in the residential market: lease in accordance with civil law and lease for a main residence.
 The difference lies mainly in the flexibility of the contract en the protection towards the main residence.